 My Traditional Cheesecake recipe is a classic vanilla cheesecake with a graham cracker crust.
 It’s creamy and smooth without being heavy.

 I used to be intimidated by two things…well, three.
-I’m intimidated of wearing stilettos, but so grateful now for platform wedges and I can be tall without fear of ankle injuries!!… but, in the kitchen, I was intimidated by anything with yeast and making cheesecake.
+I’m intimidated by wearing stilettos, but so grateful now for platform wedges and I can be tall without fear of ankle injuries!!… but, in the kitchen, I was intimidated by anything with yeast and making cheesecake.
 Cheesecake just looks so difficult.
 And, so impressive!!
 That’s why I wanted desperately, to learn to make it.
 It is not difficult!
-In fact, with a couple of tips you can bake the perfect cheesecake.
+In fact, with a couple of tips, you can bake the perfect cheesecake.

 I’m happy to say I’ve concurred both ‘fears’.
-Be sure to click over and read my ‘no fail’ tips for the perfect cheesecake.
+Be sure to click over and read my ‘no-fail’ tips for the perfect cheesecake.
 I also have a handy little guide for cooking with yeast simply called, Tips for Baking with Yeast.

 - 2 cups graham crackers crushed